LEARN ABOUT OUR RIVERS

 THE SACRAMENTO RIVER

-The Sacramento River is the second largest river on the West Coast and the major source of water for the Sacramento Bay Delta and San Francisco Bay, which make up the nation’s largest estuary.
-The Bay Delta and Sacramento River are a drinking water source for over 25 million people and the home of endemic species such as the Delta smelt and winter run salmon, which are currently facing extinction.
-The Sacramento River has been the most reliable source of salmon for California's commercial and recreational fishing industries until recently.
-Increased water diversions, drought and increased pollution from commercial farming has greatly reduced salmon populations in recent years.
-About 80% of the commercial salmon fishing fleet has been lost over the last twenty years.
+The Sacramento River is the second largest river on the West Coast and a major source of water for the Sacramento-San Joaquin Delta and San Francisco Bay, which together form the nation’s largest estuary.
+This river system provides drinking water for over 25 million people and is home to endangered species like the Delta smelt and winter-run Chinook salmon, both of which face serious risk of extinction.
+Historically, the Sacramento River has been the most reliable source of salmon for California’s commercial and recreational fisheries.
+However, increased water diversions, prolonged drought, and pollution from commercial farming have drastically reduced salmon populations in recent years.
+Over the last twenty years, roughly 80% of the commercial salmon fishing fleet has been lost.

-Lack of habitat due to large dams and diversions on the Sacramento and tributaries have blocked the majority of habitat for ESA listed winter and spring run salmon in the Sacramento River.
-Tribes like the Pit River and Winnemem Wintu have not been able to catch salmon since the Shasta Dam was completed.
-The Winnemem Wintu Tribe lost much of their land and sacred sites to inundation when the reservoir was built.
-Now tribes are leading reintroduction and fish passage efforts at the Shasta Dam, and fighting the raising of the Shasta Dam, along with new dams such as the Sites Reservoirs.
+Large dams and diversions on the Sacramento and its tributaries have blocked the majority of habitat for ESA-listed winter and spring-run salmon.
+Tribes such as the Pit River and Winnemem Wintu have not been able to harvest salmon since the completion of Shasta Dam, which also flooded much of the Winnemem Wintu’s ancestral land and sacred sites.
+These tribes are now leading efforts to reintroduce salmon and improve fish passage at Shasta Dam, while actively opposing the dam’s proposed raising and the construction of new dams like the Sites Reservoir.